Covid 19 coronavirus: Grieving family believe St Margaret's rest home resident died from Covid-19

 "Mum was sharp as a tack and had a great sense of humour.
 She still recognised everyone and could tell you off.
 Everyone loved and adored her," Hunter said.

-His mother's funeral service is tomorrow at 11am at the Holy Family Catholic Church in Te Atatu Peninsula.
+His mother's funeral service is tomorrow at 11am at the Holy Family Catholic Church in Te Atatū Peninsula.